Shrikrishna10/Sem_5/COD/notes/COD.md

 **Recursive Procedures** -> Procedures that invoke clones of themselves.
 - go through the C recursion code and understand the process.

+>[!Question]
+>Write a C code to find the factorial using recursion, after which write a machine code to do the same as the C code.

+>[!Question]
+>Write a program to compute C0= d0^ d1^ d4^ d5^ d7, where d0, d1, d4, d5, d7 are the bits of a given byte

+other questions that we might encounter for the isa are simple arithmetic boolean functions

 # RISC-V Addressing for wide immediate & Addresses